-As a general I used to give orders, now I take orders – Buhari
+As a general i used to give orders, now I take orders – Buhari

 President Muhammadu Buhari says as a general he used to give orders but now he takes orders.